romantico88/jitsi_videobridge_zabbix_stats/README.md

 Add the XML template to throughout Zabbix GUI.

-### Macro for servername
+### MacroS

-The template contains the macro JITSISERVER.
-This allows to override the default of localhost (127.0.0.1) in order to monitor a jitsi instance on another host from a zabbix agent.
+The template contains the macros:
+`{$JITSI_COLIBRI_HOST}` - An IP/FQDN of Jitsi Videobridge.
+Default: `localhost` (in most cases there is no needed to change this value)
+`{$JITSI_MEET_HOST}` - FQDN or IP of Prosody XMPP Server.
+Default: `meet.jitsi` (you must change this valute, mandatory)

 ### Versions:

-Tested and implemated on Zabbix 4.2, but depending on Simple (based on libcurl and LDD) it should works on older Versions(tfirst zabbix version which where included JSONPAth).
-If will be any problem, please give me feedback.
+Tested and implemated on Zabbix 4.2.6.

+Several people reported to me a problem with importing to 3><4.0 versions of zabbix.
+I can't reproduce the problem right know - you can try import an old version of this template (depending on UserParamFile, 1.0 Release), or if you have a time, find a sulution and create push request/give me a message.

 If newest version of this template will not run on older zabbix's verisons , please switch to 1.0/old branch to download UserParameter version.

 ### To Do:

-* Release previous version 1.0
-* Configure triggers.
 * SDK callstats.io lib integration